To guide child protection workers in the delivery of the Parent Support service.

-If additional information provided in the referral indicates harm or risk of harm, these concerns will need to be assessed before Parent Support services are delivered.
+If additional information provided in the referral indicates harm or risk of harm, these concerns must be assessed before Parent Support services are delivered.

 Referrals from within the Department should be discussed with the IFS team leader.

-External referrals for Parent Support services will be considered by the Central Intake Team / Regional Child Safety team and assessed in accordance to the Parent Support criteria and the Duty Interaction Tool.
+External referrals for Parent Support services are considered by the Central Intake Team / Regional Child Safety team and assessed in accordance to the Parent Support criteria and the Interaction Tool.

-Where additional child protection concerns are identified through the Duty Interaction Tool, these need to be assessed prior to Parent Support services being delivered.
+Where additional child protection concerns are identified through the Interaction Tool, these must be assessed before Parent Support services are delivered.

-If no additional child protection concerns are found following the application of the Duty Interaction Tool and the criteria for Parent Support services is met, the case does not require an intake to Initial Inquiry.
-The Central Intake Team / Regional Child Safety team opens a Case Support Service for Parent Support services and allocates the case to the IFS team leader of the relevant district.
+If no additional child protection concerns are found following the application of the Interaction Tool and the criteria for Parent Support services is met, the case does not require an intake to Initial Inquiry.
+The Central Intake Team / Regional Child Safety team open a Case Support Service for Parent Support services and allocate the case to the IFS team leader of the relevant district.

-The IFS team leader will then either accept or reject the referral.
-Reasons for rejecting referrals need to be recorded on Assist and a rationale provided in the case file.
-This is to be undertaken by the IFS team leader.
+The IFS team leader either accepts or rejects the referral.
+Reasons for rejecting referrals must be recorded on Assist with the rationale recorded in the case file by the IFS team leader.

-Upon allocation of a case the child protection worker must contact the referrer to clarify expectations, and where appropriate, discuss opportunities for a joint visit of introduction with the family.
+When the case is allocated to you, you must contact the referrer to clarify expectations, and where appropriate, discuss opportunities for a joint visit of introduction with the family.

-The child protection worker must contact the parents within four working days of receiving a case by making a phone call to make a first visit appointment.
-If the parents cannot be reached by phone the child protection worker should visit the home.
-If parents are not home, leave a card or Parent Support brochure (see related resources) with contact details.
+You must contact the parents within four working days of receiving the case by making a phone call to arrange the first visit appointment.
+If you cannot reach the parents you should visit the home.
+If parents are not home, leave a card or Parent Support brochure with contact details.

 The first visit must be undertaken by two staff members.
 If it can be reasonably assessed that the situation is safe, further visits may be made alone.
-During the visit the child protection worker must:
+During the visit you must:

-The child protection worker will need to demonstrate patience, persistence and substantial and ongoing effort to engage, even where parents display reluctance.
-If the family is still resistant the child protection worker should explore if there are other agencies the parents would be prepared to work with.
+You will need to demonstrate patience, persistence and substantial and ongoing effort to engage, even where parents display reluctance.
+If the family is still resistant you should explore if there are other agencies the parents would be prepared to work with.